kirpalravi51/Filesecuritysystem/README.md

 # Filesecuritysystem
-It just an executable file.
+It is just an executable file.
 Just run and explore it.